Learn useState In 10 Minutes - React Hooks Explained

 If you toggle a navbar, it should always stay toggled and never get reset back to its previous state as long as we’ve never clicked on the toggle button again.

-The count variable is declared locally using the let keyword, and then rendered in the JSX via the curly brackets syntax.
+We will declare the count variable locally using the “let” keyword and then render it in the JSX via the curly braces syntax.

 function App(){